 84x64 cm each, installation dimension variable | Filler, oak frame

 Interpellation is a concept regarding the notion of ideology, associated with the French philosopher Louis Althusser.
-He writes that the process of hailing, or interpellating - unconciuossly transforms individuals to subjects of ideology.
-For example when a policeman calls out "Hey you!" on the street, anyone who turns their head, and so to speak "answers" the call, is submitted to the ideology of law.
+He writes that the process of hailing, or interpellating - unconsciously transforms individuals into subjects of ideology.
+I.g., a policeman calls out "Hey you!" on the street.
+Anyone who turns their head and, so to speak, "answers" the call is submitted to the ideology of law.

-Word series is part of Template, an array of works made by using pieces of wooden plates as templates.
+Template is a compilation of works made by using pieces of wooden plates as templates.
 They function a bit as a mould or matrix for the finished work.

-Reminiscent of Richard Serra's Verb List I try to use simple and clearly defined actions to shape the filler in my works.
-This method ensures there is always non-cognitive aspects to the production process, which allows for unknown elements to enter.
+Reminiscent of Richard Serra's Verb List, I use simple and clearly defined actions to shape the filler in my works.
+This method ensures there are non-cognitive aspects of the production process, which allows for unknown elements to enter.